chrisvanmeer/at-hashi-demo/README.md

 > Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.

-In our demo, we will be using Terraform both both creating the EC2 instances as well as cleaning it all up afterwards.
+In our demo, we will be using Terraform both both creating the Docker instances as well as cleaning it all up afterwards.

 ### Consul